ianjonsen/aniMotum/README.md

 ## Basic example

 `foieGras` is intended to be as easy to use as possible.
-Here’s an example showing how to quality-control Argos tracking data:
+Here’s an example showing how to fit a move persistence model to Argos tracking
+data:

 ``` r
 library(tidyverse)